lstierney/set-list-bot/README.md

 Open your browser at http://localhost:7777

 ### Notes
-* The live Spring profile is always used, ensuring the app reads audio files from the mounted volume.
-* Make sure the AUDIO_BASE_PATH directory exists and contains your audio files before starting the container.
+* Make sure the AUDIO_FILE_LOCATION directory exists and contains your audio files before starting the container.
+Only this directory will be searched.
+A recursive search WILL NOT be performed.
 * The container is set to restart unless stopped, so it will automatically recover from host reboots.